 By Marty Rosen

-Some folks come to Somerset and Pulaski County in Kentucky because the sparkling waters of Lake Cumberland are known as the “Houseboat Capital of the World” – a place where friends and family can fish, play and find cozy anchorages under sunny (or starry) skies.
+Some folks come to Somerset and Pulaski County in Kentucky because the sparkling waters of Lake Cumberland are known as the “Houseboat Capital of the World.”
+But the fourth best recreational lake in the United States, as designated by USA Today’s 10Best.com, is also a place where friends and family can fish, play and find cozy anchorages under sunny (or starry) skies.

-And it’s worth noting that recent repairs to the Wolf Creek Dam that impounds the lake raised its levels this year, creating more water and much more excitement for tubing, skiing or just camping on the shore.
+And it’s worth noting that repairs to the Wolf Creek Dam, which impounds the lake, are complete.
+The lake level is back to normal, creating more water and much more excitement for tubing, skiing or just camping on the shore.

 Some are lured here by the wild hydraulics and gorgeous scenery of the Lower Rockcastle and Big South Fork Rivers.
 Some want to visit the magnificent sandstone bridge – 50 feet high and 100 feet across – at nearby Natural Arch Scenic Area.
 Some find Somerset is a convenient home base for exploring the woods, waters and trails of Daniel Boone National Forest and Big South Fork National River & Recreation Area.